rstrahan/aws-lambda-vertica-loader/README.md

 You need to make sure each table you want to load exists.

-You can use a regular Vertica column store table, assuming you know the structure of the files that you will be loading.
+You can use a regular Vertica table, assuming you know the structure of the files that you will be loading.
 Verify that you have the columns all correctly specified with data types matching the columns in the incoming files.

 OR you can use a Flex table if you prefer.
 With Flex tables, you don't need to define the columns up front - Vertica will automatically determine the structure from your data files (CSV headers, JSON keys, etc.), and will even add new columns on the fly if they appear in the data.
 If you are not familiar with FlexZone, read these interesting blogs about it [here](http://www.vertica.com/tag/flexzone/).
 It is very cool!

-You might want to create a new Vertica user for our loader function to use.
+You might want to create a new Vertica user for the loader function to use.
 Give this user a complex password and the minimum set of privileges necessary.
-Or, you could throw caution to the wind, and just let Lambda connect as dbadmin!
-It's your decision.

 ### Step 2 - Install Lambda Function and Execution Roles in AWS